 The Medigap Open Enrollment Period covers six months.
 It starts the month you are 65 or older and are enrolled in Medicare Part B. In this period, no insurer offering supplemental insurance in your state can deny you coverage or raise the premium because of medical conditions.
 At any other time, you would have to qualify for a Special Enrollment period to have the same rights.

 Except in a few states, if you apply outside this period, you will undergo ‘underwriting’ by the insurance company.
 The insurer could then exclude, refuse or charge more for a policy due to your existing health conditions.
 Again with the exception of some states, this also happens if you change from one Medigap plan to another later.

 How Do I Pay for It?

 You pay the premium for your selected Medicare Supplement plan directly to the private insurance company.
 This is in addition to the monthly Part B premium that you pay to Medicare (most likely a deduction from your Social Security check).

 Original Medicare may not be the cheapest solution to healthcare coverage after age 65.
 Both types cover Medicare services.
 Advantage plans can add optional benefits that Original Medicare does not cover.
 Original Medicare also has uncapped out-of-pocket costs.
 Original Medicare appeals to someone who wants the freedom to choose almost any doctor anywhere in the U.S. and no referral requirements for specialists.

-The bundled coverage of Medicare Advantage includes additional services but has yearly out-of-pocket costs up to $6,700.
+The bundled coverage of Medicare Advantage includes additional services but has yearly out-of-pocket costs up to $7,500 in 2021.